webtorque7/inpage-modules/README.md

 <% end_loop %>
 ```

+## Templates

+Create a template with same name as the module e.g. ImageModule.ss.
+Uses the same template
+inheritance model as SiteTree objects to get the template.
+By convention it is a good idea to
+add module templates to `themes/<yourtheme>/templates/modules`

 ## Multiple Sections

 Multiple sections for modules can be added to a page creating a new base class e.g. SideBarModule